 - Do you take age, training, experience, and records of each driver into consideration when selecting drivers?

 - Do you take age, condition, and maintenance of the vehicles into consideration?

 - Do you ever rent cars overseas for your PR work?

 Talk to your agent about each of these answers you come up with.

-Workers comp exposures: We find that ergonomically designed workstations may be reduce eyestrain, neck strain, carpal tunnel syndrome, and similar repetitive injuries.
+Ergonomically designed workstations may reduce eyestrain, neck strain, carpal tunnel syndrome, and similar repetitive injuries.

 Here is the minimum recommended PR agency insurance coverage:

 - Employee Dishonesty